tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 The "checksum" field provides protection against transmission errors, including those caused by intermediaries such as a DNS proxy running on a home router.

 "not_before" and "not_after" fields represent the validity period of the published ESNI keys.
 Clients MUST NOT use ESNI keys that was covered by an invalid checksum or beyond the published period.
 Servers SHOULD set the Resource Record TTL small enough so that the record gets discarded by the cache before the ESNI keys reach the end of their validity period.
+Note that servers will need to retain the decryption key for some time after "not_after" to deal with clock skew, internal caches, and the like.

-Client MAY cache the ESNIKeys for a particular domain based on the TTL of the Resource Record, but SHOULD NOT cache it based on the not_after value, to allow servers to rotate the keys often and improve forward secrecy (due to clock skew on the client, it may not be possible for the server to use a very short key lifetime).
-Note that servers will need to retain the decryption key for some time after not_after to deal with clock skew, internal caches, and the like.
+Client MAY cache the ESNIKeys for a particular domain based on the TTL of the Resource Record, but SHOULD NOT cache it based on the not_after value, to allow servers to rotate the keys often and improve forward secrecy.

 Note that the length of this structure MUST NOT exceed 2^16 - 1, as the RDLENGTH is only 16 bits {{RFC1035}}.